Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

 a.
-How many peppermints can be put in each goody bag?
+How many peppermints does each friend get?

 b.
 How many peppermints are left over?